Arts of Asia Spring 2023 Global Connections: Asia and the Arts in the Second Millennium of the Common Era

 Retrieving the Erased Spiritual and Material Cultures of Early Philippine Polities ca. 1000-1500 CE Study Guide

 Defending Korea and the Impact of the Pottery War (1592-1598) Study Guide

 Sunglim Kim, Associate Professor of Art History, Dartmouth College

 Topographies of Ming Architecture, 14th-17th Centuries Study Guide

 Nancy Steinhardt, Professor of East Asian Art and Curator of Chinese Art, University of Pennsylvania

 April 7, 2023

-Heghnar Watenpaugh, Professor of Art and Architecture, University of California, Davis
+Heghnar Watenpaugh, Professor of Art History, University of California, Davis

 April 14, 2023 The speaker will present this lecture on Zoom.
 We will broadcast the Zoom webinar in Samsung Hall.